Pyrbu/ZNPCsPlus/README.md

 # ZNPCsPlus
+[ZNPCsPlus](https://www.spigotmc.org/resources/znpcsplus.109380/) is a Spigot plugin that is used to create fake entities that players can interact with to perform actions like switching servers on a network or executing commands.

-[ZNPCsPlus](https://www.spigotmc.org/resources/znpcsplus.109380/) is an remake of the popular NPC plugin ZNPCs written with the Spigot/Bukkit API originally made by gonalez/ZNetwork.
-This project was originally started because the maintainer of ZNPCs decided to announce that he was [dropping support for the plugin](https://media.discordapp.net/attachments/1093914615873806477/1098409384855474237/znpc.png).
+This plugin is a remake of a plugin called ZNPCs, we originally started because the maintainer of ZNPCs decided to announce that he was
+[dropping support for the plugin](https://media.discordapp.net/attachments/1093914615873806477/1098409384855474237/znpc.png).

 ### Dependencies